TRANS_TACTactic.TRANS_TAC : thm -> term -> tactic

 |- !xs.
 R1 x y /\ R2 y z ==> R3 x z

-produces a tactic
+and a term t, TRANS_TAC produces a tactic

-that reduces a goal with conclusion of the form R3 s u
+that reduces a goal with conclusion of the form R3 s u to

-one with conclusion R1 s t /\ R2 t u
+one with conclusion R1 s t /\ R2 t u.

 A ?- R3 s u